 I ended up keeping only two late seedlings from this cross.
 As you might imagine, both had very plain looking flowers; the color was pale yellow with a pink wash.
 Well, at least I had some lates of my own that I could work with.
 And so, I started crossing these with mid-lates and lates that I collected over the years.
-It really was over the years…because some years I didn’t make any late crosses, and there was a stretch beginning in the mid/late 2000s that I went almost ten years without crossing anything, dip or tet.
+It really was over the years…because some years I didn’t make any late crosses, and there was a stretch beginning in the mid/late 2000s that I went years without crossing anything, dip or tet.

 They are –

 August Flame (Woods 1967)

 By the Riverside (Kennedy 1986)

 Delayed Arrival (Santa Lucia 1999)